devlemire/categorizer/README.md

 <br />

 Let's begin by opening `src/ducks/chart.js`.
 At the top of the file create a variable called `CREATE_CHART` and set it equal to `"CREATE_CHART"`.
 This varialbe is our action type.
 You can think of action types as descriptions of what happened.
-The action types get used by the our reducer to determine how to change state.
+The action types get used by our reducer to determine how to change state.

 ```js
 const CREATE_CHART = "CREATE_CHART";